 Dave has been published in a number of magazines including his regular column in Racing Lines magazine.
 He is a former president of the Templestowe Flat Track Racers RC club and a former board member of the Victorian On Road Tracks Executive Committee.

-He lives in Melbourne, Australia with his wife and sons.
+He also writes fiction and lives in Melbourne, Australia with his wife and sons.